-The Company's future revenues, if any, are expected to be in large part derived from the extraction and sale of precious, industrial, and base minerals and metals.
+The Company's revenues, if any, are expected to be in large part derived from the extraction and sale of industrial and base minerals and metals.
 Factors beyond the control of the Company may affect the marketability of metals discovered, if any.
 Metal prices have fluctuated widely, particularly in recent years.
-Consequently, the economic viability of the Properties and any other exploration properties the Company may acquire from time to time cannot be accurately predicted and may be adversely affected by fluctuations in mineral prices.
-In addition, currency fluctuations may affect the cash flow which the Company may realize from its operations, since most mineral commodities are sold in the world market in United States Dollars.
+Consequently, the economic viability of the Toiyabe Property, Mulloy Property and any other exploration properties the Company may acquire from time to time cannot be accurately predicted and may be adversely affected by fluctuations in mineral prices.
+In addition, currency fluctuations may affect the cash flow which the Company may realize from its operations, since most mineral commodities are sold in the world market in United States dollars.